Toyota Carina: Third generation (A60; 1981)

 In February 1982, a five-door wagon series based on the Van was added, marketed as the "Carina Surf" (SA60G) in Japan.
 In export markets, wagons had been available since the introduction of the van model.
 The 1C diesel engine was also added to the lineup at this time.
+This 1839 cc unit had a claimed output of 65 PS at 4500 rpm and was offered in markets where fuel pricing and availability rendered it appropriate.
+This engine was available to European buyers, along with the 75 PS 2T (1.6) and 86 PS 3T or 80 PS 3T-C (1.8) petrol engines.
+The European Carinas all received the independent rear suspension reserved for higher-end models in Japan, although the station wagon retained the live rear axle.
+Introduced in Europe for 1982, the rear-wheel-drive Carina was typically replaced by the Carina II in early 1984.

+The Japanese market 1800SE had power windows, and an 1800SE "Extra Edition" trim level was added in June 1982.
 In May 1982, the better equipped 1500 SE trim level was added.
 In October 1982, the Turbo DOHC engine (3T-GTEU, 1770 cc and 160 PS in the Touring Super Coupé trim level) with the "GT-TR" trim level was added.
 Celica and Corona were released with the same powerplant simultaneously.
-Conversely, the 18R-GEU-engined 2000GT hardtop coupe was no longer available, and was replaced by the next-generation Carina ED four-door hardtop in 1985.
+Conversely, the 18R-GEU-engined 2000GT hardtop coupé was no longer available, and was replaced by the next-generation Carina ED four-door hardtop in 1985.

 In May 1983, minor changes were done to the whole range, excepting the vans.
 Power mirrors were added, while the front grille and the taillights were redesigned.
 The 1600GT sports model replaced the 2T-GEU engine with the all new 4A-GEU engine, also a 1600 cc DOHC unit but now with 16 valves.
 The 3T-EU engine was no longer offered.

 In August 1983, a series of minor changes to the Carina Van took place.
-The 12T-J 1600 cc OHV engine was replaced with the lighter and more economical 1.5-liter 5K-J type.
+The 12T-J 1600 cc OHV engine was replaced with the lighter and more economical 1.5-litre 5K-J type.

 In May 1984, the front-wheel-drive four-door sedan "Carina FF" (T150 chassis) was introduced in addition to the rear-wheel-drive sedan range.
 Coupé, Surf (Wagon), and vans were sold continuously.
 Minor changes also took place, including body-coloured bumpers for higher grade models.
 In August 1985, the trim levels were changed to shift the Sports models (1600GT, 1600GT-R, 1800GT-T, 1800GT-TR) into the front-wheel-drive range.
-Rear-wheel-drive coupé sales were terminated.
+Rear-wheel-drive coupé sales were terminated at the same time.
 The sedan lineup was now reduced to 1500 standard, DX, SG, and 1800 SG trim levels.
 Surf and van sales continued as heretofore.
-Front-engine, rear-wheel-drive Carinas continued to be produced alongside the new T150 series until May 1988 in Surf, Van, and sedan models.
-The Carina Van ended production in April 1987.
+Front-engine, rear-wheel-drive Carinas continued to be produced alongside the new T150 series until May 1988 in Surf, van, and sedan models.